Why media settings are vital in your printer profiling

 A few millilitres of Sainsbury’s bathroom cleaner flushed through each ink channel onto some rolled up kitchen roll, with a small syringe sorted things. (see my article on cleaning inkjet printers for more info)

-I have a Stylus 1290 with genuine Epson inks in it, so I went down to my local Cartridge World and got some refilled 1160 cartridges and their best selling glossy photo paper, which happened to be Canon Photo Paper Pro.
+I have a Stylus 1290 with genuine Epson inks in it, so I went down to my local Cartridge World and bought some refilled 1160 cartridges and their best selling glossy photo paper, which happened to be Canon Photo Paper Pro.

 This reflects the sort of printer setup that many people use – could I get really good prints out of it?